Dense packing of the surface code: code deformation procedures and hook-error-avoiding gate scheduling: Acknowledgment

 \section{Acknowledgment}

-This work was supported by JST Moonshot R\&D Grant Number JPMJMS226C and New Energy and Industrial Technology Development Organization (NEDO).
+This work was supported by JST Moonshot R\&D Grant Number JPMJMS226C and the New Energy and Industrial Technology Development Organization (NEDO) JPNP23003.
 Shin Nishio has been supported by JSPS Overseas Research Fellowships.